 When we say "sustainable," we're referring to practices that foster environmental, economic, and ethical prosperity and longevity.
 This includes but is not limited to: paying farmers fair prices, minimizing food and material waste,reducing chemical pesticide use, fostering healthy work environments for humans and animals, protecting water sources, and building good soil.

-giving consumers the tools to find out where their food comes from and giving farmers and producers credit for the amazing work they do.
+Being clear about how food is grown, made, altered, and transported, giving consumers the tools to find out where their food comes from, and giving farmers and producers credit for the amazing work they do.